 Other types of real estate investments include Private REITs, Delaware Statuary Trusts, and Limited Partnerships.
 They all involve giving control to someone else without a robust, liquid secondary market.
 So, once your money is invested, you are stuck with little, if any, recourse.
 And, often, you won’t realize the returns associated with real estate because of the fees and share of the profits that the promoters charge.
 Bankers refer to this as “there’s no such thing as a bad pro-forma.”

 When I was a teenager after someone would pitch these types of “opportunities” to my dad, he would ask me rhetorically, “if it’s such a good deal, why are they offering it to me (a stranger)?”
 While at RREEF, I learned how we identified and steered our clients away from those “opportunities” and that my dad was right.
 They aren’t “such a good deal.”
 And these lessons have been reinforced many times since.

 If I were to advise you on what type of real estate to buy, I would recommend residential: multi-unit or single-family property close enough to where you live so you can manage it yourself.
 As you evaluate the revenue projections, consider the prospect of rent control and the impact it might have.

 Avoid other types of real estate unless you will use it for your own business.
-Retail has been going through a transition which has been made worse by COVID-19.
-Office is too risky until we learn how business adapts to work from home.
+Retail has been going through a transition that has been made worse by COVID-19.
+The office is too risky until we learn how business adapts to work from home.

 If you’re not into bricks and mortar, then buy shares of a REIT (real estate investment trust).
 Being a proponent of broad diversification, I recommend an index fund that owns REITs such as Vanguard’s Real Estate Index Fund (VGSIX) or ETF (VNQ) or DFA’s Real Estate Securities Portfolio (DFREX) or International Real Estate Securities Portfolio (DFITX) or Global Real Estate Securities Portfolio (DFGEX)